 One of the most important aspects of creating an online course is leading with specificity and focus.
 Your students should have a very clear notion at the outset of what it is they will learn and how you aim to teach them.

 Topic and direction can influence your success right out of the gate.

-Let’s say you’re developing an online course for photographers, like our friend Dan Frievalt.
-You want to share your shutterbug skills with the rest of the world.
-At the same time, you can generate interest in your own images for stock or fine art purposes.
+Let’s say you’re developing an online course for photographers.
+You want to share your shutterbug skills with the rest of the world and maybe generate interest in your own images for stock or fine art purposes.

 Potential topics for your content might include:

 Once you choose a topic, it's time to look at direction.
-Your course direction is intended for your eyes only, sort of like a business or marketing plan.
+Your course direction is intended for your eyes only, similar to a business or marketing plan.

 Let’s say you go with the landscape photography composition topic.
 Your direction statement might look something like this: